 This is a pedestrian story.
-Long ago, but not so far away, I came to live here.
+Long ago, but not so far away, I went to live on Rhodes.
 I am a walker; not a hiker, not a rambler – a walker.
 I like it.
 It serves me well.
 The locals viewed my love of walking with curiosity; it was not within the realm of anyone’s experience to choose to walk.
 My behavior was passed-off as English eccentricity, which was fine.
 However, despite this ‘acceptance’, attempts were still made to change my mind.

 On one memorable, quite typical, occasion, I set out for the coast to see how far I could go before nightfall.
 It was an autumnal Sunday and the weather was perfect for a walk; warm sunshine, cool breeze and clear air.
 I had only been on the road for ten minutes when my landlord’s car pulled up alongside and I was offered a lift.